alexander-irbis/finshir/README.md

                                              remote web server [default: 5]
         --ip-ttl <UNSIGNED-INTEGER>          Specifies the IP_TTL value for all future sockets.
-Usually this value equals a number of routers that a packet can go through -f, --portions-file <LOCATION>           A file which consists of a custom JSON array of data portions, specified as strings.
+Usually this value equals a number of routers that a packet can go through --json-report <FILENAME>             A file to which a JSON report (also called a "total summary") will be generated before exiting
+    -f, --portions-file <LOCATION>           A file which consists of a custom JSON array of data portions, specified as strings.